martenframework/marten/docs/docs/development/how-to/create-custom-commands.md

 end
 ```

-As you can see in the previous example, the [`#help`](pathname:///api/Marten/CLI/Manage/Command/Base.html#help(help%3AString)-class-method) class method allows to set a "help text" that will be displayed when the help information of the command is requested.
+As you can see in the previous example, the [`#help`](pathname:///api/Marten/CLI/Manage/Command/Base.html#help(help%3AString)-class-method) class method allows setting a "help text" that will be displayed when the help information of the command is requested.

 If the above command was part of an installed application, it could be executed by using the Marten CLI as follows: